'We Lost One Of Our Best': Trooper Struck, Killed By Vehicle On I-70

 The crash caused the highway to shut down, but it has since reopened.

-CSP has not said whether the driver who hit Moden has been caught.
+CSP says they are not looking for the driver who hit Moden, but haven’t said more.